viperleed/viperleed/doc/content/calc/parameters/vlj_algo.rst

    algorithm converges before reaching this number, it will stop early.

 -  ``ftol``: The convergence criterion on the R-factor value.
-The algorithm will stop if the R-factor does not improve by more than this value over the last generation.
+The algorithm will stop standard deviation of the best R-factor values over the last ``convergence_gens`` generations is below this value.

+-  ``convergence_gens``: The number of generations to consider when evaluating convergence based on the ``ftol`` criterion.

 SLSQP
 -----